Ken Williams (game developer)

-Kenneth A. Williams (born October 30, 1954) is an American game programmer who co-founded On-Line Systems together with his wife Roberta Williams.
+Kenneth A. Williams (born October 30, 1954) is an American businessman and game programmer who co-founded On-Line Systems together with his wife Roberta Williams.
 On-Line Systems eventually became Sierra On-Line and was ultimately renamed Sierra Entertainment.
 The couple were leading figures in the development of graphical adventure games.
 At its height, Sierra employed nearly 1,000 people prior to its acquisition in 1996.

 History

 Early years

-Williams was born in October 30, 1954 in Evansville, Indiana and later grew up in Simi Valley, California.
+Williams was born on October 30, 1954, in Evansville, Indiana but later grew up in Simi Valley, California.
 Ken and Roberta's early contributions to the computer game industry were partially chronicled in the book Hackers: Heroes of the Computer Revolution.
-He wrote the textbook Apple II Computer Graphics, and articles for Softline.
+He wrote the textbook Apple II Computer Graphics and articles for Softline.

 Sierra On-Line

 Williams and wife Roberta co-founded On-Line Systems in 1979.
 Sierra's notable online service, the ImagiNation Network, was purchased by AT&T in 1994.
-Williams was the president of Sierra until the company was sold to CUC International in July 1996, but he remained with the company leading its strategic direction until November 1997.
-Vivendi (now Activision Blizzard after the Vivendi Games and Activision merger) currently holds the Sierra name.
+Ken Williams served as the president of Sierra until July 1996, when the company was sold to CUC International.
+He stayed on to guide its strategic direction until November 1997.

 In his role as Sierra's CEO, Williams focused on innovation: "I'm not sure how typical I am of other CEOs ...most of my time is spent looking at product ...
 To me, everything is about being able to build awesome product ...
 Any game which does not push the state of the art leaves an opportunity for a competitor's game to look better."

 In Sierra's later years, the company's focus had shifted to publishing many titles from other studios, including Valve's Half-Life.
 Commenting on first-person shooters, Williams recalls, "By the time I decided we wanted into the genre, we were too far behind.
 With 20/20 hindsight, I blew it when I had the chance to buy id and didn't ...
 Valve was the first group I had spoken with that could put Sierra in front of id."

+In 1992, Williams advocated for a software rating system akin to that of the movie industry.
+This preceded the establishment of the Entertainment Software Rating Board (ESRB) in 1994 by the Entertainment Software Association (ESA), which was set up in response to concerns over violent and sexually explicit video games.

+In 2014, Ken and Roberta were honored with the Game Awards inaugural Industry Icons award.

 Williams has cited Microsoft and The Walt Disney Company as influencing Sierra's business model.
 "These two companies were our role models.
 I read every book written on both companies.
 I did everything to try to understand how they thought, and how they did business."